Epaminondaslage/OpenPLC/README.md

 * Windows (generic target as a soft-PLC)
 * Linux (generic target as a soft-PLC)

-# OpenPLC no orangePi One
+# OpenPLC runtime

+OpenPLC Runtime

   runtime
   http://172.16.10.143:8080